joshiprashanthd/gatsby-typescript-tailwind-starter/README.md

 # Gatsby TypeScript with TailwindCSS Starter

-Typescript and TailwindCSS are already configured.
-PostCSS is used to parse the taiwindcss utility classes.
+Typescript and TailwindCSS using PostCSS are already configured. `tailwind.config.js` contains full configuration for `tailwindcss`.
+The
-You can configure typescript with `tsconfig.json`.
-TailwindCSS can be configured with `taiwind.config.js` file.
-`purging` option is preconfigured for all javascript and typescript related files `src` folder.
+`purging` option is preconfigured for all javascript and typescript related files in `src` folder.

 ## Steps to setup